godfat/godfat.org-rc/slide/2014-04-25-rubyqc/note.md

 We know that for any former elements, any latter elements relative to the former elements would be greater or equal to the former elements.
-We don't really have to check all the combinations, according to Mathematical induction, we only need to verify for each cons of two.
+We don't really have to check all the combinations, according to mathematical induction, we only need to verify for each cons of two.

 Using RubyQC API here (point at [Fixnum]*100) means we want a random array